Fast Wasserstein rates for estimating probability distributions of probabilistic graphical models: Introduction

-\end{proposition} The proof of the result is given at the end of Section \ref{sec:tvlip}.
-We emphasize that the inclusion of the term $n^{-1/d_{\rm max}}$ is clearly necessary, as no restrictions on the marginal distributions for each node is imposed.
-The sharpness of the term $n^{-2/(2+d_{\rm loc})}$ builds on lower bounds for density estimation under Lipschitz conditions.
-In this context, we emphasize that Theorem \ref{thm:main.TV.informal} is novel even for the graph $1\rightarrow 2$; that is, even without the focus on the graphical structure, but merely focusing on the smoothness aspect, the given result provides new conditions for sharp rates.
+The proof of the proposition is given at the end of Section \ref{sec:tvlip}.
+We emphasize that the term $n^{-1/d_{\rm max}}$ is clearly necessary, as no restrictions on the marginal distributions for each node are imposed.
+On the other hand, the sharpness of the term $n^{-2/(2+d_{\rm loc})}$ builds on lower bounds for density estimation under Lipschitz conditions.
+In this context, we emphasize that Theorem \ref{thm:main.TV.informal} is novel even for the graph $1\rightarrow 2$; that is, even without the focus on the graphical structure, but merely focusing on the smoothness aspect, the given result provides new conditions for sharp rates, see Remark \ref{rem:density.estim} and the preceding results for more details.